All Episodes

 But it's never going to happen.

-So you're talking about a nirvana that's never going to exist, and I can make an argument that even poor people in America live better than middle class people in most other countries in the world.
+And I can make an argument that even poor people in America live better than middle-class people in most other countries in the world.

-So why do you want to destroy a system that provides opportunity to rise and improve your circumstance, as my parents did, your parents did.
+So why do you want to destroy a system that provides opportunity to rise and improve your circumstance as my parents did, your parents did.

-They came out of the depression, nobody had anything.
+They came out of the Depression.

 All right.